-Vulnerabilities are common.
-New ones are discovered constantly or can be introduced as a result of system changes.
+Vulnerabilities are widespread across organisations of all sizes.
+New ones are discovered constantly or can be introduced due to system changes.

-Criminal hackers use automated attacks to attempt to exploit known vulnerabilities and gain access to unsecured systems, networks or data.
+Criminal hackers use automated tools to identify and exploit known vulnerabilities and access unsecured systems, networks or data.

 All it takes is one vulnerability for an attacker to access your network.

-This is why applying patches to fix these security vulnerabilities is essential: if you don’t update your software, firmware and operating systems to the latest versions as they are released, the vulnerabilities in your systems will remain exploitable and your organisation exposed.
+This is why applying patches to fix these security vulnerabilities is essential.
+Updating your software, firmware and operating systems to the newest versions will help protect your organisation from potential vulnerabilities.

 What does a vulnerability scan test?